Roman Golovchenko

+Prior to his premiership, he was a diplomat and worked in the country's general prosecution.

-Early life and professional activity
+Early life

 He was born on 10 August 1973 in Zhodzina as an only child.
 His father Alexander Nikolaevich Golovchenko graduated from the Belarusian Polytechnic Institute and worked as an engineer in the design bureau of Minsk Tractor Works.
 Roman Golovchenko lived in Zhodzina up until the age of 10, when he moved with his parents to Minsk, where he graduated from high school.
 He graduated from the Moscow State Institute of International Relations in 1996.
 He also graduated from the Academy of Public Administration in 2003.

 Career

 In 2013, he was made Ambassador to the United Arab Emirates, and was then also responsible for representing the country in Qatar, Kuwait, and Saudi Arabia.

+In 2018, he was named as the chairman of the State Military-Industrial Committee of Belarus.

-He was appointed to his current position by President Alexander Lukashenko two months prior to the 2020 Belarusian presidential election.
-Prior to his appointment, he served as the Chairman of the State Military-Industrial Committee.
+He was appointed as Prime Minister by President Alexander Lukashenko two months prior to the 2020 Belarusian presidential election.
 He offered his resignation amid a cabinet reshuffle on 17 August 2020, during the 2020 Belarusian protests.
 However, he was retained as Prime Minister of the new government.

+In June 2022, Golovchenko was blacklisted by Canada.

+On March 10, 2025, he was relieved of his duties as Prime Minister and appointed Chairman of the Board of the National Bank of the Republic of Belarus.